Do Honeybees Die After They Sting?

 This is because male bees don’t have stingers, and the queen bee only leaves the nest if she’s swarming (leaving for good).
 Each member of the colony has a unique job.

-Bees (honeybees especially) are extremely intelligent creatures and can perform difficult tasks such as intricate nest development and forming social structures within their hive.
+Bees (honeybees especially) are extremely intelligent creatures and can perform difficult tasks, such as intricate nest development and forming social structures within their hive.
 They’re also highly communicative insects and rely on the queen's pheromones for direction.

 Female bees work on nectar collection and honey production, the males mate with the queen, and the queen bee lays fertilized (and unfertilized) eggs until she reaches the end of her life.
 Fertilized eggs become females, and unfertilized eggs become males.